BannaJoe33/Rust-Scripts/README.md

 # Rust-Scripts
 About:
 --------
-!SCRIPT WINN NOT WORK WITHOUT ALL FILES!
+!SCRIPT WILL NOT WORK WITHOUT ALL FILES!
 Make sure to download the following files: ak.ahk crosshair.ahk